 Setup a Review for Your Food Truck Design

 Now it’s time to see if your food truck design will actually be approved.
 Contact your local city or state department.
-Find who is tasked with reviewing all mobile kitchens and make an appointment to review your preliminary plans.
+Find out who is tasked with reviewing all mobile kitchens and make an appointment to review your preliminary plans.
 Remember that health and fire codes must be met.

 Regulations govern how far a food preparation area must be away from any sinks or electrical outlets, the installation of vents, and the size and temperature capacity of insta-hot water units.
 Make sure you receive a printed copy of all rules and regulations prior to designing the trucks kitchen space.
 Regulations vary from state to state.
 City or county ordinances may also apply, so understand which apply to you.